-- Preserve views of the farmstead from Darnestown Road, looking north, east, and west as well as other vantage points within the larger Belward site - Step new buildings down to 60 feet (four stories) adjacent to the Belward Farm - Use the site, including the house and barns, for recreational, educational, social, or cultural uses that complement the community and new development - Preserve open space and mature trees surrounding the farmstead.
-Retain an environmental setting large enough to convey the agricultural character of the historic resource, between 10 and 12 acres
+- Preserve views of the farmstead, to the extent practicable, from Darnestown Road and residential neighborhoods to the south and west, consistent with other Master Plan objectives for this site. - Step new buildings down to 60 feet (four stories) adjacent to the Belward Farm. - Use the site, including the house and barns, for recreational, educational, social, or cultural uses that complement the community and new development. - Preserve open space and mature trees surrounding the farmstead.
+Retain an environmental setting large enough to convey the agricultural character of the historic resource, between 10 and 12 acres.